alpha-nu/restonode.api/README.md

 yarn test-with-coverage
 ```

+***please make sure all downstream services (i.e. RabbitMQ and MySql) are up or the server will shutdown with a `Downstream System Error`.
+It is a design choice to ensure a more robust api***

 To create the schema only without the seed data, set the `synchronize` option to true in the `ormconfig.json`:
 ```JSON
  "synchronize": true